-Capital projects leadership is not a well-researched topic, even though it’s one of the most challenging, important subjects for executives and managers in this industry.
+Capital projects leadership is not a well-researched topic, even though it’s one of the most challenging, important component of capital project performance.
 In working with some of the top leaders in capital projects, I’ve been privileged to witness firsthand how their approach differs from those who are less successful.
 Much of their advantage boils down to one thing: They have perspective.

 Here are four of the most common traits I see in executives who effectively employ perspective on a daily basis.

 These leaders have the unique ability to put things into perspective on all levels.
-When assessing a situation, collecting information and making a decision on behalf of a project or company, they consider all relevant factors, including:
+When assessing a situation, collecting information and making a decision on behalf of a project or company, they consider every factor that’s relevant to capital project performance, including:

 They take time to think

 Perspective doesn’t appear out of thin air, it must be sought out, and earned.
 Gaining perspective often requires retreating to a quiet place, alone, and either reading or thinking.
 During this time, leaders give themselves space and time to marshal facts and opinions, cultivate insight, and weigh likely outcomes.